DauntlessDash/Simple-File-System-Shell/README.md

 ## Synopsis

 This project is my attempt to create a simple file-system shell in C in order to practice my abilites in creating data structures.
-My implementation uses a tree and INode like concept where each node has a sibiling pointer and a childlist pointer for managing what other files are in that folder
+My implementation uses a tree and INode like concept where each node has a sibiling pointer and a childlist pointer for managing what other files are in that folder.

 ## Commands